emilkaram/Advanced-Lane-Finding---CarND-Udacity--T1_Project4/writeup.md

 Then I did Camera calibarion (find camera matrix and distortion coefficient) Using the object points and image points mapping I can compute camera matrix and distortion coefficient using cv2.calibrateCamera

+and here is a sample of the resuls

 ![](https://github.com/emilkaram/Advanced-Lane-Finding-CarND-Udacity-T1_Project4/blob/master/images/2.png)